Ramesh24893/LearningProgress/Banking Console/README.md

 3.Online Transfer

-For every transaction there are limits based on account type Tax will be debited for every transactions and that tax will be added branch reserve amount and branch profit amount For Current account extra amount can credited even if the balance is low, not for savings account Extra credited amount will be added as debt amount when that account receive money through depost or online transfer debt amount will be debited
+For every transaction there are limits based on account type Tax will be debited for every transactions and that tax will be added branch reserve amount and branch profit amount, For Current account extra amount can credited even if the balance is low, not for savings account, Extra credited amount will be added as debt amount when that account receive money through depost or online transfer debt amount will be debited.

 4.apply Credit Card